RBVI/chimerax-recipes/gaussian_cube_atoms/gcatoms.md

 # Make atoms for Gaussian cube file

-ChimeraX can display wave-function volume from Gaussian cube format files but it ignores the atoms listed in the file.
+ChimeraX can display wave-function volume data from Gaussian cube format files but it ignores the atoms listed in the file.
 This script makes a model for the atoms.
 First you open the Gaussian cube file and then this script.